-The data on meals included in the rent were obtained from Housing Question 18b in the 2007 American Community Survey.
-The question was asked of occupied housing units that were rented for cash rent and vacant housing units that were for rent at the time of enumeration.
+The data on meals included in the rent were obtained from Housing Question 15b in the 2011 American Community Survey.
+The question was asked of occupied housing units that were rented and vacant housing units that were for rent at the time of enumeration.
+These data only include rental units which meals are included in the rent, or if occupants contract for either their meals or a meal plan in order to live in the unit.
+Renters in continuing care or life facilities are included in this category if their contracts cover meal services.